-- 1. The activity should not interfere with the schedule of normal activities of the school or District: and - 2.
-The content of the activity should be reasonably appropriate in a school setting.
+- 1. The activity should not interfere with the schedule of normal activities of the school or District. - 2.
+The content of the activity should be reasonably appropriate in a school setting. - 3.
+The event is not in conflict with the health and safety of the District of community and does not violate any federal, state, or local ordinance. - 4.
+The user agrees to follow all health and safety protocols outlined by the District.